Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Introduction

 \section{Introduction}

-Diffusion models have gained major popularity as a method for generating data from complex data distributions \cite{Sohl-Dickstein2015,Ho2020,Song2021}.
-Given samples from an intractable distribution $q_{0}(x)$, diffusion models have shown notable success in learning how to sample realistic objects, including images and videos \cite{Dhariwal2021,Ho2022}, graphs \cite{Niu2020,Jo2022}, and tabular data \cite{Kotelnikov2022}.
-Furthermore, diffusion models have also been successful in performing \textit{conditional generation}, where we wish to sample not from $q_{0}(x)$, but from $q_{0}(x\vert y)$ (i.e. a sample conditioned on some label $y$).
-Recent works in conditional diffusion have arguably received the most popular attention, including image generation by class \cite{Song2021,Dhariwal2021} and image/video synthesis from text \cite{Rombach2022,Ho2022}.
-As such, diffusion models have rapidly become a staple in the field of generative AI.
+Diffusion models have gained major popularity for generating data from complex data distributions \citep{Sohl-Dickstein2015,Ho2020,Song2021}.
+Furthermore, they have also been successful in performing \textit{conditional generation}, where we wish to sample an $x$ conditioned on a label $y$.
+Recent works in conditional diffusion have arguably received the most popular attention \citep{Song2021,Dhariwal2021,Rombach2022,Ho2022}, and have rapidly become a staple in generative AI.

 Current diffusion models, however, are limited in their treatment of class-labeled datasets.
 Conventional diffusion models learn the diffusion process flatly for each class, disregarding any known relationships or structure between them.
 In reality, class-labeled datasets in many domains, such as those characterizing scientific applications, have an inherent structure between classes which can be thought of as hierarchical.
-For example, human cell types are organized hierarchically by nature: keratinocytes are very distinct from neurons, but the latter subdivide into excitatory and inhibitory neurons.
-Additionally, even when a dataset has no pre-defined hierarchical label set (e.g. an explicit ontology), hierarchical structure can almost always be found, because some subsets of classes are invariably more similar than others.
+For example, human cell types are organized hierarchically by nature: keratinocytes are very distinct from neurons, but the latter subdivide as excitatory or inhibitory.
+Additionally, even when a dataset has no pre-defined hierarchical label set (e.g. an explicit ontology), hierarchical structure can often be found, because some subsets of classes are invariably more similar than others.